Trudeau government survives confidence vote in Canadian Parliament

-Lawmakers voted 177-152 in support of the speech, which was written by Trudeau and his aides, but delivered as is tradition by Governor General Julie Payette, Queen Elizabeth’s representative in Canada, on Sept.
+Lawmakers voted 177 to 152 in support of the speech, which was written by Trudeau and his aides, but delivered as is tradition by Governor General Julie Payette, Queen Elizabeth’s representative in Canada, on Sept.
 23.

 With his government reduced to a minority in last year’s federal elections, Trudeau has been reliant on the backing of at least one main opposition party to pass bills and stay in power.
-He secured support for the speech from the New Democrats after revising a pandemic relief bill to expand access to paid sick leave and benefits for workers left unemployed by the pandemic.
+He secured support for the speech from the New Democrats after revising a relief bill to expand access to paid sick leave and benefits for workers left unemployed by the pandemic.

 Parliament passed that legislation last week in a vote that the government also considered a test of confidence.

-Trudeau, who was on the defensive for much of the summer during an ethics controversy that had weighed on his approval ratings, made the controversial decision in August to seek the suspension of Parliament.
-He pledged to return with a “bold” plan for getting through the pandemic and accelerating the economic recovery.
-He said he would put it to a confidence vote.
+Trudeau, who was on the defensive for much of the summer during an ethics controversy that had pushed down his approval ratings, made the controversial decision in August to seek the suspension of Parliament.
+He pledged to return with a “bold” plan for getting through the pandemic and accelerating the economic recovery, which he said he would put to a confidence vote.

 The speech, which was short on detail and dollar figures, reiterated several promises made in last year’s federal election campaign and featured others that would require support from Canada’s provinces and territories.